Compassion Cultivation Training

 I immediately saw the application of CCT™ to my work as a psychologist and the work of my fellow physicians, psychologists and psychiatrists.
 In all my years in training and practice, no one ever used the word suffering.
 Nor did anyone approach how we can cope with this suffering we witness.
 Many of us are able to take in the suffering of others without having a tool to let it go.
 This may lead to burnout and compassion fatigue.
 CCT™ offers a way to transform this suffering by letting it go through us and out - a life skill that can be learned in 8 sessions.
 CCT™ resonated with me and I believe it is the most important education that I have had since getting my doctorate.
 CCT™ was developed at the Stanford Center for Compassion and Altruism Research and Education (CCARE ™) by principal author Thupten Jinpa, Ph.D.
 Seed money was provided by the Dalai Lama.
 This class is supported in part by the Compassion Institute.

 I knew immediately that I wanted to bring this tool to my fellow medical staff members, and completed my training as a certified CCT™ instructor.
-Join me on Mondays for a CCT™ class offered exclusively to the Stanford MDs and PhDs.
+Join me on Wednesdays for an in-person CCT™ class offered exclusively to MDs and PhDs.
 We have found that it is important for doctors to have dedicated CCT™ classes developed for their needs and privacy.

 Please take a look at the program.